awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 ## Retrieving the Public Key for Your Key Pair on Windows<a name="retrieving-the-public-key-windows"></a>

 On your local Windows computer, you can use PuTTYgen to get the public key for your key pair\.

-Start PuTTYgen, choose **Load**, and select the `.ppk` or `.pem` file\.
-PuTTYgen displays the public key\.
+Start PuTTYgen and choose **Load**\.
+Select the `.ppk` or `.pem` file\.
+PuTTYgen displays the public key under **Public key for pasting into OpenSSH authorized\_keys file**\.
+You can also view the public key by choosing **Save public key**, specifying a name for the file, saving the file, and then opening the file\.

 ## Retrieving the Public Key for Your Key Pair From Your Instance<a name="retrieving-the-public-key-instance"></a>